yftsai-1900/yftsai-1900.github.io/README.md

 - transport phenomenon in quantum materials/quantum simulators
 - general topics on topological defects and domain walls

-All these intersts are inspired by the oscillation signals in the thermal conductivity in layered magnetic material $RuCl_3$.
+All these interests are inspired by the oscillation signals in the thermal conductivity in layered magnetic material $RuCl_3$.

 ### Education